 |The COVID-19 pandemic is creating challenges for the company responsible for waste collection, in following the collection calendar, as it is increasingly being faced with hiring and staff retention issues.
 Given this, and in an effort to maintain the quality of services provided to Pointe-Claire residents, the collection calendar will have to be modified.

-Consequently, as of November 17, 2020, and until March 30, 2021, the recyclables collection will take place every Tuesday for residents in Sector A.
+Consequently, until March 30, 2021, the recyclables collection will take place every Tuesday for residents in Sector A.

 This change is at no cost to the City and should allow for the collection to be completed on the same day.

 The current calendar remains unchanged for Sector B and other collections.

 Sector A: Sector A includes the entire area west of Saint-Jean Boulevard and the entire area south of Highway 20.